Navigation Home - AA-Fishing Lakes Fish

 Outlook: Very Good

+SPRING.
 Caballo Lake has a very healthy population of white bass, which tend to start their spawning run once the water temps get into the mid 50's.
 This run has started and the place to concentrate is in the north end of the lake, on rocky banks.
 White bass will congregate here for several weeks.
-Jigs, swimbaits, curly-tail jigs, underspins, small crankbaits, small jerkbaits, and most any lure that looks like baitfish are catching plenty of fish.
-During Summer, Fall and Winter the white bass migrate back to the main lake areas following baitfish.
-Trolling at a moderate speed, with the same lures, has been working for the warmer and colder months.
+This makes it easier to locate schools in 6 to 18 feet of water.
+Live minnows on a bobber, small swimbaits and small crankbaits all are working for white bass.
+White bass start their spawn run once the water temperature reaches the mid 50's.
+Early Spring is a prime time to fill the livewells with some fat white bass.
+Spinnerbaits, curly-tail jigs, underspins, small crankbaits, small jerkbaits, and most any lure that resembles baitfish, will catch these feeding whites.
+As the water temperatures continues warming, they move out of spawning areas, into slightly deeper water.
+Watch for feeding frenzies when they chase schools of bait to the surface, and the fishing can be spectacular.

 Fish species to fish for...